 So the next big question on everyone’s mind is, how do you identify those customers?
 How do you determine which ones to go after?
-In my role as VP of Customer Support at STULZ USA, a global manufacturing organization, we implemented an installed base data platform for this very reason.
+In my role as VP of Customer Support at STULZ USA, a global manufacturing organization, we implemented an Installed Base Platform for this very reason.
 No, we weren’t predicting or expecting a pandemic, but we did recognize the value of our existing customers.
 STULZ USA’s North American install base is broad and consists of tens of thousands of individual pieces of STULZ HVAC equipment in operation on any given day.
 We were consistently submitting proposals on new business, but our aftermarket business as well…an afterthought.
 Parts and Service sales were mostly passive.

-However, with an installed base data platform, I was able to shift STULZ to a proactive aftermarket sales program as now I could see where every piece of installed equipment was located, the parts and service sales history, warranty claims, tech support interactions, etc.
+However, with an Installed Base Platform, I was able to shift STULZ to a proactive aftermarket sales program as now I could see where every piece of installed equipment was located, the parts and service sales history, warranty claims, and tech support interactions, etc.

 Essentially, this was everything I needed to lead a sales transformation for the aftermarket.

-In closing, as we start to think about bringing the economy back to normal and easing of social distancing that will allow corporate offices to re-open, now is the time for leaders to re-think their 2020 strategies.
+In closing, as we start to think about bringing the economy back to normal and easing social distancing that will allow corporate offices to re-open, now is the time for leaders to re-think their 2020 strategies.
 Those new projects may not come to fruition.
 Don’t allow your competitor to steal an existing customer from under your nose.
-Dust off your old CRM notes and take a hard look at the right installed base data platform.
+Dust off your old CRM notes and take a hard look at the right Installed Base Platform.